-Measure Activity Read Write Inc Early Reading Support Rationale Staff deployed daily to teach early reading through structured systematic phonics to impact positively on early reading outcomes 1,2,8 Evidence 'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds' EEF 2022 Reading Plus - online reading programme Regular reading of a range of texts supports reading fluency and comprehension.
-Reading plus offers all children the 1,2,8 opportunity and the impetus to read widely and regularly and offers teachers feedback on their reading in order that they can offer further support.
-A trial of the programme showed positive outcomes on reading attainment.
-Evidence 'Reading comprehension strategies are high impact on average (+6 months).
-Alongside phonics it is a crucial component of early reading instruction.'EEF 2022 Targeted use of Teaching Assistants to address gaps in learning Rationale Gaps in learning will be quickly identified through baseline assessments and highlighting priority areas in the curriculum to be covered.
-Targeted use of TAs will support teachers in delivering Quality First Teaching and small group interventions within the classroom.
+Measure Activity Read Write Inc Early Reading Support Rationale Staff deployed daily to teach early reading through structured systematic phonics to impact positively on early reading outcomes Evidence 1,2,8

+'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds' EEF 2022 Read Write Inc Training for all staff and renewal of online training materials £5000 Rationale In order to maintain high standards and efficacy of the RWInc early reading provision staff need regular training.
+Observations have shown that without this provision loses fidelity to the scheme.
+We also have several new staff who will benefit from full training 1,2,8 Reading Plus - online reading programme £1000 Regular reading of a range of texts supports reading fluency and comprehension.
+Reading plus offers all children the opportunity and the impetus to read widely and regularly and offers teachers feedback on their reading in order that they can offer further support.
+We have now used this for a year with positive results Evidence 'Reading comprehension strategies are high impact on average (+6 months).
+Alongside phonics it is a crucial component of early reading instruction.'EEF 2022 1,2,8 Targeted use of Teaching Assistants to address gaps in learning Rationale Gaps in learning will be quickly identified through baseline assessments and highlighting priority areas in the curriculum to be covered.
+1,2,3 £4000 Targeted use of TAs will support teachers in delivering Quality First Teaching and small group interventions within the classroom.
 Evidence Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.'
-EEF 1,2,3 Release time for Maths Lead to monitor and coach teachers so that all teaching remains at least good.
-Due to expansion there are several new teachers in school who have not received the previous CPD in the teaching of maths and are new to their roles.
+EEF Release time for Maths Lead to monitor and coach teachers so that all teaching remains at least good. £500 Pationale Due to expansion there are several new teachers in school who have not received the previous CPD in the teaching of maths and are new to their roles.
 As writing is the focus of whole school CPD bespoke training for new teacher will ensure the quality of maths teaching remains at least good and is true to the scheme.
-Evidence 'A policy of providing teachers with an entitlement to 35 hours of high-quality continuing professional development (CPD) a year has been shown to bring significant returns in the way of pupil attainment and earnings, and may tackle retention problems in the teaching profession' EPI 2021 3,7 Projected spending £28,780
+Evidence 'A policy of providing teachers with an entitlement to 35 hours of high-quality continuing professional development (CPD) a year has been shown to bring significant returns in the way of pupil attainment and earnings, and may tackle retention problems in the teaching profession' EPI 2021 3,7 Purchase of ipads in order that small groups of children or individual (disadvantaged) children can access Reading Plus / Timestables Rationale Where children have regularly accessed Reading Plus there have been some significant increases in reading age.
+Some disadvantaged children do not have access to IT at home and lack of equipment in school also limits access.
+1,3,7